alexwlchan/til/README.md

 ## github

 - <a href="https://github.com/alexwlchan/til/blob/main/github/SVGs%20are%20only%20rendered%20on%20GitHub%20if%20you%20use%20an%20%3Cimg%3E%20that%20points%20to%20another%20file.md">SVGs are only rendered on GitHub if you use an &lt;img&gt; that points to another file</a> – 4 January 2024

+## javascript

+- <a href="https://github.com/alexwlchan/til/blob/main/javascript/Use%20Unicode%20property%20escapes%20to%20detect%20emoji.md">Use Unicode property escapes to detect emoji</a> – 6 September 2023

 ## live-text